zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 - Create a WhatsApp Business app
 - Assign a not yet used phone number (may not be used in a WhatsApp app already)

+.. note:: **One phone number per app**
+   If you want to use more than one phone number, you have to create a business app for each number you want to use.

 Limitations
 -----------